 Which may initially sound like a good thing, right?
 People have more direct access to the hearing aids of their choice.
 The problem is that there are some significant drawbacks to shopping for hearing aids online.
 And if you aren’t even aware of those drawbacks, what looks like a good deal can quickly devolve into a bad situation.

-It used to be that the only way to procure yourself a hearing aid was through what you might call “official channels.”
-You’d have to see a hearing specialist and get a special order.
+It used to be that the only way to procure yourself a hearing aid was through what you might call “professional channels.”
 These days, there are more over-the-counter style options available.
 You can purchase so-called “hearing-amplification” devices from your local pharmacy (but be careful of using over-the-counter).

 So when you hop on the web and you get your used pair of bargain hearing aids for less than $50, it can feel like sweet, sweet victory.
 Until you actually pop the devices in your ears.
 That’s when your bargain hunting might come back to bite you.